eXist-db/templating/README.md

     ```xml
     <dependency package="http://exist-db.org/html-templating" semver-min="1.0.0"/>
     ```
-2. update the module URI for any imports of the templating module:
+2. update the module URI for any imports of the templating module.
+The new URI is:

     ```xquery
     import module namespace templates="http://exist-db.org/xquery/html-templating";
+    ```

+    New standard templating functions will go into a separate module, so you may want to add the following import in addition to the one above, which will give you access to the `lib:parse-params` template function (and others in the future):

+    ```xquery
+    import module namespace lib="http://exist-db.org/xquery/html-templating/lib";
     ```

 ## Requirements